Global Currents, Phase Transitions, and Chiral Symmetry Breaking in Large N_c Gauge Theory: The Condensate

 so that we have:

 Then from the asymptotic behavior of $r$ for large $u$:

 we can argue that $\widetilde{L}$ has the expansion:

-Using the standard argument from ref.\cite{Kruczenski:2003uq} we can show that:
+Using the standard argument from ref.~\cite{Kruczenski:2003uq} we can show that:

 So, in these coordinates that restore the symmetry of the $S^{5}$, the na\"ive condensate value gets a constant subtraction.
-Henceforth, all future plots of $-c$ will subtract off this term.
-The adjusted solution and the phase transition region are shown in figure~\ref{fig: more single charge solutions}.

-There are several important things to notice.
-First, in figure~\ref{fig: single charge c vs m}, unlike the AdS Schwarzschild case, we begin to see the condensate becoming negative for small bare quark mass.
-In addition, we see the appearance of {\it apparently} negative masses (see figure~\ref{fig: single charge origin}) .
-This of course corresponds to negative $L = u \sin \theta$ value for $\rho \rightarrow \infty$.
-This effect is to be interpreted as the constant coordinate $\phi_1$ flipping to $\pi - \phi_1$.
-This has been checked by extending $\theta$ to negative values and observing that we get the same physics, continued to the negative mass side.
-This is simply the familiar case of realizing that a negative radial coordinate should be flipped back to positive values after taking into account the range of the angular coordinates.
-Here, by considering the fixed~$\phi_1$ ansatz, we are required to extend the definition of $\theta$ to negative values.
-Therefore, these solutions would have physical values given by $m \to -m$ and $c \to -c$.

-Therefore, we see the appearance of a finite condensate gap between the $(m=0,-c=0)$ solution and the $(m=0, -c \neq 0)$.
-Our equal area law, discussed in ref.\cite{Albash:2006ew}, tells us that the lower branch, corresponding to negative values of the condensate, has the lowest energy.
-Therefore, the system chooses the $(m=0, -c \neq 0)$ solution.
-This means that the geometry breaks $U(1)$ chiral symmetry spontaneously.
-We plot the value of the condensate at zero bare quark mass in figure~\ref{fig: single charge critical condensate vs q}.
-We see that there is a minimum amount of charge that is needed before chiral symmetry is broken.
-We also notice that the condensate decreases toward zero asymptotically as $q \to \infty$.
+A similar argument can be made for the three charge case.
+To show that, we introduce a new radial coordinate $r(u)$ satisfying: